 The people who harvest the coffee beans live near the field.

-I was doing a great job walking without any pole until I tried to get my hat off of my fanny pack and tripped on a root.
-I am so lucky that I did not get a FOOSH because I fell forward right onto my hands.
+I was doing a great job walking without any hiking poles until I attempted to take my hat off of my fanny pack and tripped on a root.
+I am so lucky that I did not get a FOOSH Falling On Outstretched Hand Wrist Break) because I fell forward right onto my hands.
 But I picked myself up, dusted off my hands, and was just fine.

-At the end of the path was the second monastery, Ura Kidane Mihret Monastery.
-It is smaller than Ura Kidane Mihret and the murals are not as colorful.
+At the end of the path was the second monastery, which smaller than Ura Kidane Mihret.
+The murals in this monastery have the same themes but are not as colorful.

 .As we walked back to the boat there were many people selling things.
 Leigh bought a small drum and a bell.
 Jane bought a small cross.

 A young man named Sale was painting small pictures.
 I took a photo of him doing a painting and of the natural dyes he uses.
 He wanted me to mail the photo to him and the natural dyes he uses to paint..